 Unsurprisingly Thomas Tuchel at Borussia Dortmund who is among the favourites at 9/1 (10.0) to succeed Arsene Wenger.
 The brand and style of football would suit Arsenal fans and the young German manager would certainly know how to deal with the expectation, the pressures of the Champions League and a league title chasing campaign.

 A bit of an outsider at 14/1 (15.0) is Everton boss Ronald Koeman, but talk has intensified on his future this summer, with The Independent last month reporting that Arsenal are indeed interested in the Dutchman.
 Apparently members of the Arsenal board hold Koeman in high-regard following his recent work at the Toffees and Southampton, however this is where the managerial merry-go-round may kick-in.

 Barcelona are also interested and he’s shorter odds of 5/1 (6.00) to return to the Nou Camp, after a successful time there as a player.

-The biggest mover in the race to the hotseat at the Emirates is the current, but soon to be ex-boss of Barcelona Luis Enrique.
-The 46-year old has masterminded Barcelona’s recent dominance domestically and internationally, but the Enrique will step down as manager at the end of the season leaving the door open to a switch to Arsenal, should Mr Wenger step aside of course.
+An interesting outsider choice for the hotseat at the Emirates is the current, but soon to be ex-boss of Barcelona, Luis Enrique.
+The 46-year old has masterminded Barcelona’s recent dominance domestically and internationally, but Enrique will step down as manager at the end of the season leaving the door open to a switch to Arsenal, should Mr Wenger step aside of course.

-In a revealing interview with Four Four Two Enrique admitted he’d like to manage in England one day and if Arsenal is to be his next club then you can currently get odds of 11/1 (12.0) on it happening, a pretty decent price considering his availability and his incredible trophy-laden CV.
+In a revealing interview with Four Four Two Enrique admitted he’d like to manage in England one day and if Arsenal is to be his next club then you can currently get odds of 16/1 (17.0) on it happening, a pretty decent price (with considerable profit) considering his availability and his trophy-laden CV.

 Probability of next Arsenal manager